NBNEORIGIN/personaliser-public/backend/LAYER_0_STATUS.md

 - ✅ Clean, maintainable code
 - ✅ Fully integrated with visual UI

-**What's Missing:**
+**What's Implemented:**
-- ⚠️ SVG file loading for graphics (10 lines of code)
+- ✅ SVG file loading for graphics (file paths, inline SVG, URL support)
-- ⚠️ PDF export implementation (use cairosvg)
+- ✅ PDF export using cairosvg
+- ✅ All core rendering functions
+- ✅ Complete data models
+- ✅ Full tiling support

 **Recommendation:**
-1. Test with real production data
+1. **Test with real production data** ← START HERE
-2. Add SVG loading for graphics
-3. Implement PDF export
+2. Verify alignment and quality
+3. Test edge cases (large files, special characters, etc.)
 4. **THEN** move to Layer 1 (auth, DB, etc.)

 **This is exactly what you asked for:** A solid engine that everything else can build on top of, without wasting time on features that aren't needed yet.